hanzhenl/CampaignOrchestratorDemo/prd.md

 #### UC2: Seach for a campaign, audience segment, or Knowledge article

 **Actor**: Campaign Manager
-**Flow**:
+**Description**: Search campaign and audience using just text input **Flow**:

 1. User enters short text (less than) in the user input box.